LauraEmms/HOMEWORK---LAURA/README.md

 **ONLINE ORDERING SYSTEM**
 <br>

-*Case Study: Create an app where customers can order choice of meal from restaurant.“*
+*Case Study: Create an app where customers can order choice of meal from restaurant.*
 <br>
 <br>